Cruise Travel Insurance with Covid-19 cover.

-At Just Travel Cover you can compare prices and cover from a range of insurers that offer specialist cruise Travel Insurance catering for the specific requirements of cruise travel, including cover for things like missed port departure and cabin confinement.
+At Just Travel Cover you can compare prices and cover from a range of insurers, some of which provide additional benefits which cater for the specific requirements of cruise travel such as missed port departure and cabin confinement cover.

-There’s no age limit on our policies and we provide cover for hundreds of pre-existing medical conditions too.
-Our cruise travel policies accommodate travellers visiting multiple destinations, often with a flight element included.
-Because cruise holidays can often be more expensive, it’s important to include the high enough level of cancellation cover, so you could recover your investment in the unfortunate event you cannot sail (terms apply).
+There’s no age limit* on some of our policies and we provide cover for hundreds of pre-existing medical conditions too.
+Our cruise Travel Insurance policies provide cover if you’re visiting multiple destinations, even if there is a flight element included.
+We know cruise holidays can be more expensive, so it’s important to include the right level of cancellation cover, so you could recover your investment in the unfortunate event you cannot sail (terms apply).

 Going on a UK Cruise?